yuntongf/pass-at-penn/README.md

 # Pass@Penn

-To run the app, download the zip and run the following commands:
+To run the app, download the zip and run the following commands in terminal:

 ```
 npm install